| Photo Gallery | Bio | CDs | Instructional DVD | Piano heroes| | Links & stuff | |

 LINKS & STUFF

 I've been spending a lot of time in the past few years playing shows at schools in Illinois, Indiana, Iowa, Maryland, New York, Pennsylvania and Virginia, and in Canada in Ontario and New Brunswick.
 I'm having an amazingly good time.
 I've played shows for students in grades K through 12, and I'm delighted to say that the blues are a big hit at every age.
+School DazeTrolling for Future Blues Fans

 Click here to see a wonderful drawing that a student named Shawn Briggs did for me and that I wanted to share with you.
 It's of the two of us hanging out!
 Very bluesy, don't you think?

 To see some snapshots of my trip to the beautiful town of Sumperk, in northern Moravia (Czech Republic), where I played at the BluesAlive festival in November 2000, click here.
+BluesAlive in the Czech Republic

 Links

-Saffire—The Uppity Blues Women
+SaffireThe Uppity Blues Women

 RetroFret - New York String Service